PenguRengu/One/README.md

 ## Printing and input
 #### Printing
 ```
-// Prints "hi" to the console with a newline
+// Print "hi" to the console with a newline
 (println "hi")
-// Prints "hi" to the console without a newline
+// Print "hi" to the console without a newline
 (print "hi")
 ```
 #### Input
 ```
-// Reads user input
+// Read user input
 (read-input)
 ```
 ## Variables and constants
 #### Variables
 ```
-// Creates a local variable
+// Create a local variable
 ((int) var var-test 123)
-// Creates a global variable
+// Create a global variable
 ((int) global-var global-var-test 234)
 ```
 #### Constants
 ```
-// Creates a local constant
+// Create a local constant
 ((int) let let-test 321)
-// Creates a global constant
+// Create a global constant
 ((int) global-let global-let-test 432)
 ```
 #### Accessing variables and constants
 ```
-// Accesses a variable
+// Access a variable
 ($ var-name)
-// Accesses a constant or function argument
+// Access a constant or function argument
 (@ const-name)
 ```
 ## Types